Mapping Scientific Literature with Large Language Models and Topic Modeling: Conclusion

 \section{Conclusion}

 As a well-known and impactful scientific journal, the \textit{Proceedings of the National Academy of Sciences} (PNAS) plays a central role in shaping modern scientific discourse.
 Understanding the composition of its published work is therefore essential for researchers and the public alike.
-This study provides a high-level exploratory analysis of engineering research within PNAS, introducing an LLM-based framework for mapping scientific themes and identifying cross-disciplinary trends.
-In direct contrast to conventional bibliometric and scientometric techniques that rely on static journal-assigned categories or keyword co-occurrence, the proposed method’s content-driven approach enabled the automatic generation of thematic subtopics that evolve within bodies of scientific texts.

-By developing an unsupervised classification pipeline, the devised apporach moved beyond validating existing categories to actively uncover the latent thematic architecture of two decades of PNAS engineering research.
-In conjunction with GPT-4o mini, the article abstracts were first clustered into sixteen major theme groups.
-The internal consistency of these clusters was confirmed through a hybrid validation process combining LLM-based classification with traditional NLP techniques (e.g., BoW, c-TF-IDF), which also highlighted the limitations of frequency-based methods when applied to diverse scientific texts.
-Conventional approaches may struggle with keyword sparsity and require expert oversight, whereas the LLM framework autonomously surfaces domain-specific themes – a capability that is expected to improve with future model advancements.

-While abstract-level classification provided a useful summary of each article’s primary focus, it may overlook secondary or embedded themes in the full text.
-The extension of the classification process to the complete article content revealed a network of disciplinary bridges and content flows, highlighting frequent intersections between engineering and adjacent domains like biology or medicine.
-The utility of this approach is fully realized through a disjoint graph representation that maps the interplay between an article’s primary and secondary classifications and reveals the interdisciplinary nature of research, which may not be apparent through abstract or keyword-based analyses.
-The resulting thematic structure aligned with the existing PNAS dual-classification system and expanded upon it by detecting latent cross-topic connections.
-For instance, a strong convergence of biomedical engineering, diagnostic technologies, and material science was revealed through the full-text analysis, highlighting connections less apparent at the abstract level.
+This study demonstrates how an LLM-driven topic modeling framework can transform the mapping of scientific literature by revealing both explicit thematic identities and latent cross-topic structures within a 20-year engineering corpus.
+By combining data-driven unsupervised learning with the contextual intelligence of LLMs, the methodology translates dense, specialized jargon into a shared, interpretable thematic space.
+This approach moves beyond the limitations of traditional “bag-of-words” models, which often require intensive domain expertise to interpret.

+The proposed pipeline combines abstract-level topic identification with a secondary full-text classification stage, allowing both primary themes and embedded secondary topics to be detected.
+The article abstracts were grouped into sixteen major topics (e.g., Material Science, Tissue Engineering) through a recursive K-means clustering and LLM classification algorithm.
+The reliability of this framework was confirmed through comparative evaluation with established topic modeling methods, achieving 27\% higher topic diversity and 61\% lower topic overlap, on average, compared to other models as well as competitive $C_V$ and UMass coherence scores.
+Moreover, the implementation of a persistent “Other” category (representing 9.8\% of abstracts) acts as a real-time trigger for model re-evaluation.
+This allows the framework to detect emerging subtopics and “noisy” data that traditional models often conflate, ensuring the thematic structure remains high-quality as scientific fields evolve.